christandlg/BMP180MI/README.md

 - Never blocks or delays (except for convenience functions)

 ## Changelog:
+- 1.0.1
+	- fixed an include guard error. thanks to https://github.com/wollewald for reporting this error.
 - 1.0.0
 	- added new class BMP180TwoWire for TwoWire interfaces
 	- moved BMP180I2C class into its own source files, further separating data processing from communications